 The growing power and spread of the internet has proved to be another powerful tool in the conflation of fact and fiction regarding the tools of agricultural technology.
 Multiple studies of human behavior note that our knowledge and comfort regarding technology is driven by popular discourse, specifically, the information we receive from family and friends - and those people we find on the web that we perceive have similar values; in other words, the people and message delivery we 'trust'.
-The message biomedicine and agricultural biotechnology research than any other country in the world.
-But the public, often lobbied by anti-GMO home-grown environmental activists who mobilize on social media, remains wary.
-Chinese-based on-line forums such as WeChat have been used successfully to spread false information about the technology.
-As a result, China does not permit the planting of any genetically-engineered varieties of staple food crops, although it is one of the world's largest importers of GE crops for animal and human consumption.
+The message delivered is important, but it is the messenger that brings credibility to what is being shared.